AnonymerNiklasistanonym/RaspiForBeginners/README.md

 Now you can develop really cool Java code in a GUI that checks every action you take so the compile process will never print errors if you follow eclipse ;)

-**Edit:** Probably you will notice very soon that it's very slow (at least the startup time - when it's running it's okay) - but you can use it on your WINDOWS PC or LINUX PC without these very long start times.
+**Edit:** Probably you will notice very soon that it's very slow (at least the startup time - when it's running it's okay) - but you can use it on your Windows PC or Linux PC without these very long start times.

 # 9. Set up a local webserver